nlnzcollservices/podcast-collector/documentation/Technical_Documentation_for _Podcast_Processing.md

 ## Future Development
 Updates will be made based on requests or technical needs.
-The script could be wrapped into a GUI.
+The script is wrapped into a GUI, GUI might have more features as instructions etc.

 ### Planned Improvements
 There are no current plans.
 Changes will be made as needed.